kraj/meta-musl/README.md

-# meta-musl ( musl C library layer)
+# musl C library layer for OpenEmbedded

-This layer provides [musl](http://www.musl-libc.org/) as alternative to your system C library for OpenEmbedded based distributions along with uclibc and eglibc/glibc
+This layer provides [musl](http://www.musl-libc.org/) as an alternative to system C library for OpenEmbedded based distributions along with uClibc and eglibc/glibc

 # Getting Started